gjaime/18650_tester_software/README.md

 - 1x raspberry pi
 - 1x 4-channel 5V relay
-- 4x 4Ohm 5W resistors
+- 4x 4&Omega; 5W resistors[^1]
 - 1x MCP3008 Analog numeric converter
 - 1x 4 slots battery holder
 - 1x USB wifi dongle (optional)

+[^1]: Other small value resistor can be used, but you need to update the value in the code

 ## Wiring